Conversation analysis: What is it and when should I use it?

 This makes transcription time-consuming (and tedious).
 I recall advice from my own days of training that 1 minute of talk will take about 10 minutes to create an edited transcription (after practice), whereas 1 minute for CA transcript will take about 1 hour, even with experience.
 If you are part of a team, the decision to use transcription services may be taken out of your hands.
 If you are doctoral student, do talk to your supervisor.
 A doctorate is a key time for developing your skills as a researcher, and my personal view is that learning the skills of transcription is time spent with your data, so it's never wasted.
 However, you will need to allow time to develop your skills and fluency at both transcribing and reading CA, if you decide it suits your research purpose.

-Gail Jefferson developed the eponymous transcription system for four decades ago and such is its strength that it remains highly regarded and in widespread use in sequential analyses, especially CA. You can see an example of Jefferson transcript notation here6, with its under-linings, arrows, timed pauses and other forms of notation.
+Gail Jefferson developed the eponymous transcription system for four decades ago and such is its strength that it remains highly regarded and in widespread use in sequential analyses, especially CA. You can see an example of Jefferson transcript notation here, with its underlinings, arrows, timed pauses and other forms of notation.
 Although it was developed for CA, this style of detailed transcription system is used where-ever specific detail of timing, pauses, emphasis and intonation is required e.g. in some forms of Discourse Analysis.
 It can also be adapted to create a convention or protocol, where the full range of notation is not necessarily required.

 The units of analysis in CA are small, with considerable attention to detail required.
 Paul ten Have gives an example from the work of R.M.
 Frankel (ten Have, 2007, P.4.2).
 It is just 3 lines of text and 18 words of an interaction in which a doctor confirms a patient’s supposition that their cancer treatment will leave them infertile.
 The narrative to analyse the conversation is four-times as long.
 This should indicate to you the need for careful decision making around the kinds of interactions that you wish to gather or get access to (and you must have an audio record).
 Otherwise, you’ll be left with burdensome and unrealistic amounts of data to transcribe and analyse, or insufficient data to form an argument.
 I don’t always recommend a distinct or short pilot phase for data gathering, but I do for CA. It gives you the chance to effectively assess what you need access to, and realistically estimate how long your analysis will take.
 Don’t be the student who gathers loads of data but leaves themselves no time to analyse it.
 Less is more.